Collision theory

 When a catalyst is involved in the collision between the reactant molecules, less energy is required for the chemical change to take place, and hence more collisions have sufficient energy for the reaction to occur.
 The reaction rate therefore increases.

 Collision theory is closely related to chemical kinetics.

 Collision theory was initially developed for the gas reaction system with no dilution.
 But most reactions involve solutions, for example, gas reactions in a carrying inert gas, and almost all reactions in solutions.
 The collision frequency of the solute molecules in these solutions is now controlled by diffusion or Brownian motion of individual molecules.
 The flux of the diffusive molecules follows Fick's laws of diffusion.
 For particles in a solution, an example model to calculate the collision frequency and associated coagulation rate is the Smoluchowski coagulation equation proposed by Marian Smoluchowski in a seminal 1916 publication.
 In this model, Fick's flux at the infinite time limit is used to mimic the particle speed of the collision theory.
-Jixin Chen proposed a finite-time solution to the diffusion flux in 2022 which significantly changes the estimated collision frequency of two particles in a solution.